FrankieSlinn/comedy/README.md

 ![Layout](src/Pics/ComedyProLayout.png)

-The colour scheme was taken from a palette of pink, purple and yellow shades found on the internet as recommended colors that would complement each other.
+The colour scheme was taken from a palette of pink, purple and yellow shades found on the internet as recommended colours that would complement each other.

 ### Planning